Nature-Based Solutions Action Track

 - Unlocking and catalyzing investments in nature-based solutions.

-The Commission is mobilizing a wide range of partners to achieve this goal by pursuing three main activities in 2020.
+The Commission is mobilizing a wide range of partners to achieve this goal by pursuing three main sets of activities in the Year of Action.

 1. Establish a vanguard group to profile and advance NBS action

-We will form a vanguard group of key countries, cities, companies, and other actors to build partnerships, align capabilities, mobilize resources, and increase global support for NBS.
-Members will include early-movers and leaders who can profile their experience in planning and implementing large-scale NBS action for adaptation, and are willing to commit to action that would yield benefits by 2030, along with supporters interested in increasing their capacity to implement NBS at-scale.
+We are forming a vanguard group of key countries, cities, companies, and other actors to build partnerships, align capabilities, mobilize resources, and increase global support for NBS.
+Members will include early-movers and leaders who can profile their experience planning and implementing large-scale NBS action for adaptation, and are willing to commit to action that would yield benefits by 2030, along with supporters interested in increasing their capacity to implement NBS at scale.

-- Five countries commit to including large-scale nature-based solutions initiatives in their adaptation planning and policies, to benefit at least 25 percent of the population, by 2030.
+- Five countries commit to including large-scale nature-based solutions initiatives in their adaptation planning and policies, to benefit at least 25 percent of their population, by 2030.

 - 15 cities and communities pledge to make investments that include new nature-based solutions that benefit at least 50 percent of their population by 2030.